Displaying all 12 publications

 With the advancement of nanotechnology, many different forms of nanoparticles (NPs) are created, which specifically enhance anticancer drug delivery to tumour cells.
 Albumin bio-macromolecule is a flexible protein carrier for the delivery of drugs that is biodegradable, biocompatible, and non-toxic.
 As a result, it presents itself as an ideal material for developing nanoparticles for anticancer drug delivery.
 Toxicological investigations demonstrated that this novel drug delivery technique is safe for use in the human population.
 Furthermore, drug compatibility with the albumin nanoparticle is remarkable.
 The robust structure of the nanoparticle, high drug encapsulation, and customisable drug release make it a promising carrier option for the treatment of lung cancer.
 In this review, we summarise human serum albumin and bovine serum albumin in the targeted delivery of anticancer drugs to lung cancer cells.

-8. Abbas SA, Khan A, Fatima M, Kalusalingam A, Kanakal MM, Inamdar SK, et al.
+9. Abbas SA, Khan A, Fatima M, Kalusalingam A, Kanakal MM, Inamdar SK, et al.

 PMID: 38357954 DOI: 10.2174/0118715230285370240131111539

-BACKGROUND: Seeds of plant Scaphium Affine are traditionally used by the healers of "India" for the treatment of piles.
+BACKGROUND: Seeds of plant Scaphium affine are traditionally used by the healers of "India" for the treatment of piles.

-OBJECTIVE: The primary objective of the study was to assess the anti-hemorrhoidal potential of the ethanolic seed extract of Scaphium affine.
+OBJECTIVES: The primary objective of the study was to assess the anti-hemorrhoidal potential of the ethanolic seed extract of Scaphium affine.

 METHODS: After the soxhlet extraction method, the seed extract from Scaphium affine was first submitted to phytochemical standardization and then GC-MS analysis.
 Rats were given Croton oil and Jatropha oil to develop hemorrhoids, and Scaphium affine seed extract (ESA) was administered orally for 5 days and 3 days, respectively, at doses of 1000 and 500 mg/kg.
 The Rectoanal coefficient (RAC) was calculated as an inflammatory marker.
 The hemorrhoidal tissues were also subjected to cytokine profiling, biochemical estimation and histopathology.